notdaniel/configlette/README.md

 #### `ConfigError`

+Thrown when:

-Thrown when a required config value is missing or coercion fails.
+- A required config value is missing
+- Type coercion fails
+- A circular reference is detected in variable interpolation
+- A referenced variable doesn't exist (with `missing: "error"` policy)

 ```typescript
 try {